huggingface/unity-api/README.md

 ### API Usage in Scripts

 The package includes a `HuggingFaceAPI` class that you can use from your scripts.
-The API currently only supports the Conversation tasks, but more tasks will be added.
+The API currently only supports the Conversation     s, but more     s will be added.
 Follow the steps below to use the Conversation API:

 1. Import the `HuggingFace.API` namespace in your script.
 2. Create a new `Conversation` instance to manage the conversation state.